 In the early 1960s, when burger stands were sprouting up all over Southern California, Glen Bell refused to follow the trend.
-Thinking Outside the Bun, he invented Mexican-inspired fast food and launched Taco Bell in 1962.
+He invented Mexican-inspired fast food and launched Taco Bell in 1962.

 By 1967, there were 100 Taco Bell restaurants.
 With business booming, Taco Bell became a publicly traded company in 1970, with over 325 restaurants across the U.S. In the years that followed, Taco Bell innovations such as the value menu, free drink refills, Gorditas, Chalupas, and Double Decker Tacos re-defined value, tastes and textures in fast food.